Shasta Beverages

-Shasta Beverages is an American soft drink manufacturer that markets a value-priced soft drink line with a wide variety of soda flavors, as well as a few drink mixers, under the brand name Shasta.
+Shasta Beverages is an American soft drink manufacturer based in Hayward, California that markets a value-priced soft drink line with a wide variety of soda flavors, as well as a few drink mixers, under the brand name Shasta.
 The company name is derived from Mount Shasta in northern California and the associated Shasta Springs.

 History

 Shasta began as "The Shasta Mineral Springs Company" at the base of Mt.
 Shasta, California, in 1889.
 In 1928, the name was changed to "The Shasta Water Company".
 It produced bottled mineral water from Shasta Springs in Northern California.
 The water was poured into glass-lined railroad cars and shipped off for local bottling.

-In 1931, Shasta produced its first soft drink, a ginger ale.
-Until the 1950s, the company's products were mainly mixers for alcoholic drinks: mineral water, club soda, and ginger ale.
+In 1931, Shasta produced its first soft drink, a ginger ale; until the 1950s, the company's products were mainly alcoholic drink mixers: ginger ale, mineral water and club soda.

-Shasta introduced new marketing strategies in the 1950s, which became industry standards: the packaging of soft drinks in cans, the introduction of low-calorie (i.e., “diet”) soft drinks, and the distribution of cans and bottles directly to grocers through wholesale channels.
+Shasta introduced new marketing strategies in the 1950s, which became industry standards: the packaging of soft drinks in cans, the introduction of low-calorie (i.e., “diet”) soft drinks, and the direct distribution of bottles and cans to grocers through wholesale channels.

-By the 1960s, Shasta was a well-known brand of sodas and mixers in most of the western United States and parts of the Southwest.
-During the 1960s, Shasta was purchased by Consolidated Foods (later known as Sara Lee) and was renamed "Shasta Beverages".
-In 1985, it was acquired by the National Beverage Corp., which also owns the similarly marketed Faygo line of soft drinks.
+By the 1960s, Shasta sodas and mixers were well-known in most of the western United States and parts of the Southwest.
+In 1966, Shasta was purchased by Consolidated Foods (later known as Sara Lee) and was renamed "Shasta Beverages".
+In 1985, the company was acquired by the National Beverage Corp., which also owns the similarly marketed Faygo value-priced line of soft drinks.

 Advertising

+In the late 1960s and early 1970s, Shasta was heavily advertised on television in several popular humorous commercials.
 In the early 1980s, Shasta was expanding nationally and increasing advertising spending.
 In 1983, the company's ad agency hired Ministry frontman Al Jourgensen (at the time a rising synth pop musician) to write and perform a jingle for a commercial.